 50g minced beef (you can also use pork)

 1–2 tsp chili paste (or chili bean paste if available) – use smaller amount for a milder flavour, and more if you like it really spicy.
 If your heat tolerance is low, start with teaspoons or the first time.
 You can add more chili paste at any point of the cooking afterwards.
 The chili paste contains salt, so the more you use, the less extra salt you need.

-1–2 mid-sized dried chilies, finely chopped – use 1 for a milder spiciness or 2 (for 2 servings as originally written) if you like it fiery hot.
+1–2 mid-sized dried chilies, finely chopped – use smaller amount for a milder spiciness or more if you like it fiery hot.
 De-seed chilies for reduced heat; if you use the seeds, your tofu will be a lot spicier than without the seeds.

 1 garlic clove, sliced

 1 inch fresh ginger, finely chopped

 1 tsp Sichuan peppercorns (preferably the greenish-black kind)

 1–2 sprigs of spring onion, chopped – white and green parts separated